Cherry-eye is a physical condition that is quite common in dogs,

 appearance of a cherry-eye looks quite serious, when treated with

-the following procedures, it can be manually replaced with very
+the following procedure, it can be manually replaced with very little

-little effort on the part of the owner or stress to the cat.
-While
+effort on the part of the owner or stress to the cat.
+While there are

-there are surgical procedures that can permanently treat the
+surgical procedures that can permanently treat the condition, any

-condition, any surgery entails significant risk to the kitten and
+surgery entails significant risk to the kitten and significant expense

-significant expense that is in nearly all situations, unnecessary.
+that is in nearly all situations, unnecessary.
+While this procedure

 The following photos show the process for manually replacing the